catnipped/1991/designdoc.md

 #### Strafe

 Strafing represents moving in parallel to an enemy, avoiding their attacks.
-During strafing **you cannot make headshots**.
-Enemies that attack you will give 1d4 less damage.
+When you choose this action, you strafe until your next turn. **All damage to and from a strafing character is halved (rounded up)**.

 #### Reload